charliegdev/new-react-repo-flow/README.md

 Since React version keeps getting updates, I can't simply create a repo with my desirable config; the maintainence for syncing might be too high.

-## Flow
+## Workflow

 When creating a new React repo, follow this list **in the exact order** to get the ideal config:

-Create the React repo:
+- Create the React repo:

 ```bash
 npx create-react-app my-app-name
 ```

-Once it's done, **eject**.
+- Once it's done, **eject**.

 ```bash
 cd my-app-name && yarn eject
 ```

-Configure ESLint:
+- Configure ESLint:

 ```bash
 eslint --init
 ```

-During the process, ESLint will ask you about the environment.
-Remember to select both the browser and node, otherwise variables like `process` and `module` will be treated as undefined by ESLint.
+*During the process, ESLint will ask you about the environment.
+Remember to select both the browser and node, otherwise variables like `process` and `module` will be treated as undefined by ESLint.*

-Once the ESLint initiation is complete, add this rule:
+- Once the ESLint initiation is complete, add this rule:
 ```json
 "rules": {
   "no-unused-vars": "warn"
 }
 ```

-Configure the React plugin for ESLint according to [the official doc](https://github.com/yannickcr/eslint-plugin-react).
+- Configure the React plugin for ESLint according to [the official doc](https://github.com/yannickcr/eslint-plugin-react).
 Add this rule to `.eslintrc.json` to avoid a warning caused by eslint-plugin-react:

 ```json
   "settings": {